Quickly scan your disk for applications, see which ones are 32-bit, and find upgrade information with the click of a button.

 Are you running 32-bit apps that need to be upgraded?
 Go64 can help.

 If you're running Mojave or High Sierra, you'll see an alert like this when you launch a 32-bit application.
-While it's not a crisis while you're still using the older OS, you'll need to update or upgrade those applications before you update to macOS 10.15 Catalina or macOS 11 Big Sur.
+While it's not a crisis while you're still using the older OS, you'll need to update or upgrade those applications before you update to macOS 10.15 Catalina or any higher version.

-macOS 10.14 Mojave is the last version of macOS capable of running 32-bit applications.
-Once you've upgraded to a newer version of macOS, those apps will not launch!
+macOS 10.14 Mojave was the last version of macOS capable of running 32-bit applications.
+Newer versions of macOS will no longer launch those apps!
 Go64 can locate all of your 32-bit apps so you don't get an unpleasant surprise after upgrading.

 Exactly which apps stop working after Mojave and why?

-Any app that's built with Apple's 32-bit software libraries will need to be updated so it will run in 64-bit mode.
-These are primarily older applications, but some newer specialty apps are also still 32-bit.
+Any app that's built with Apple's 32-bit software libraries needs to be updated so it will run in 64-bit mode.
+These are primarily older applications, but some newer specialty apps may also still be 32-bit.

 As Apple says, "The technologies that define today's Mac experience—such as Metal graphics acceleration—work only with 64-bit apps.
 To ensure that the apps you purchase are as advanced as the Mac you run them on, all future Mac software will eventually be required to be 64-bit."